 Shortly after turning back we met a couple we had talked to a couple of times earlier on the trail.
 We stopped to talk for about 25 minutes.
 They were visiting from Ontario so felt that they needed to stay on the trail.
 One reason was that they had another night planned on the trail and did not really want to spend a few hundred dollars on a hotel.
 While we were talking it started to lightly rain so at various times each of us put on our rain gear.
 We said our goodbyes and continued back down the trail.
 Despite the smoke the trail was quite busy.
 Approaching Yoho Lake CG we passed a large group of female hikers who must have come in from Emerald Lake.
 Arriving back at Yoho Lake we stopped to have a long lunch as it was still another 15 km back to the car and it was now 1:20 pm.

 We would spend 55 minutes eating lunch.
-I surprised Emily when I suggested that she take down her tent and that we would not be staying.
-Emily thought that we could spend another evening camping in the backcountry.
+I surprised Micah when I suggested that they take down her tent and that we would not be staying.
+Micah thought that we could spend another evening camping in the backcountry.
 I had mentally checked out by this point and just wanted to get out of the smoke.
 I was aware that the smoke seemed to be lifting.
 We actually had a nice view of during lunch Wapta Mt.
 After several solid weeks of smoke I just could not consider that maybe the smoke would be finally moving away.

 During lunch two hikers came crashing into camp.
 They were Jason and Bent who were hiking the Great Divide Trail.
 We chatted for a few minutes and then said our goodbyes.
 They had come from Field and were planning on staying at Little Yoho CG.
 I would run into both of them on Day 2 of my Section E hike and would spend the following two days with them.
 We started our journey back to the car at 2:10 pm.
 As we started along the Highline Trail under Watpa Mt I noticed how much clearer the view was across the valley to the President and Vice President.